cc-mkotrike/testqs1/README.md

 ### Best Practices When Deploying SAS Viya on Azure
 We recommend the following as best practices:
 * Create a separate resource group for each Quickstart deployment.
-For more information, see Resource groups(https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups).
+For more information, see [Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups).
 * In resource groups that contain a Quickstart deployment, include only the Quickstart deployment in the resource group to facilitate the deletion of the deployment as a unit.

 ### Deployment Steps